aikaterna/aikaterna-cogs/README.md

 rndstatus - A v3 port of Twentysix's rndstatus cog with a couple extra settings.

+rss - Will's RSS cog ported for v3 with a lot of extra bells and whistles.

 snacktime - A v3 port of irdumb's snacktime cog.
 Now with friends!

 timezone - A v3 port of Fishyfing's timezone cog with a few improvements.